freddiehaddad/tetris/README.md

 ### Miscellaneous Author Notes

-This project allowed me to have first proper learning experience with programming a larger Rust project, an interactive game (in the console), and the intricacies of the Game mechanics themselves (see [Features of the Tetrs Engine](#features-of-the-tetrs-engine)).
+This project allowed me to have first proper learning experience with programming a larger Rust project, an interactive game (in the console no less), and the intricacies of most important tetrs mechanics themselves.

-Gamedev-wise I learned about the [modern](https://gafferongames.com/post/fix_your_timestep/) [game](http://gameprogrammingpatterns.com/game-loop.html) [loop](https://dewitters.com/dewitters-gameloop/) and finding the proper abstraction for `Game::update` (allow arbitrary-time user input, make updates decoupled from framerate).
+Gamedev-wise I can mention mostly learning about the [modern](https://gafferongames.com/post/fix_your_timestep/) [game](http://gameprogrammingpatterns.com/game-loop.html) [loop](https://dewitters.com/dewitters-gameloop/) and finding the proper abstraction for `Game::update` (allow arbitrary-time user input, make updates decoupled from framerate).

+Frontend-wise I kind of winged it with the trusty [Crossterm](https://crates.io/crates/crossterm) for cross-platform terminal manipulation, though I may as well have used [Ratatui](https://crates.io/crates/ratatui/) after all.
+(Maybe some other time!)

 On the Rust side of things I learned about;
-- Using [Crossterm](https://crates.io/crates/crossterm) for cross-platform terminal manipulation! ([Ratatui](https://crates.io/crates/ratatui/) was a candidate but I ended up rolling my own TUI)
 - Some [coding](https://docs.kernel.org/rust/coding-guidelines.html) [style](https://doc.rust-lang.org/nightly/style-guide/) [guidelines](https://github.com/rust-lang/rust-analyzer/blob/master/docs/dev/style.md#getters--setters) & `cargo fmt` (~`#[rustfmt::skip]`~),
 - "[How to order Rust code](https://deterministic.space/how-to-order-rust-code.html)",
 - introduction to [writing](https://doc.rust-lang.org/book/ch14-02-publishing-to-crates-io.html) [documentation](https://rust-lang.github.io/api-guidelines/documentation.html) (and the fact they can [contain tested examples](https://blog.guillaume-gomez.fr/articles/2020-03-12+Guide+on+how+to+write+documentation+for+a+Rust+crate#Hiding-lines)) & `cargo doc`,